tstroobosscher/EE459Spring2019/README.md

 Luckily, we have an assembled 327 circuit that we can start to use for software development in parallel to hardware development.
 Thus, this module can be broken up into 2 submodules, the hardware and the software.

+This module follows a request, response architecture, so data is handled synchronously

+UART - 2 pins

 ### Extra Sensory Information
 Here we can leverage the 328s on board ADC and input support to maximize our